BIDS/repro-case-studies/case-studies/jgukelberger.md

 When now inspecting the "reproducible publication" on the APS server, three years after publication, some mid- to long-term issues become obvious, because both the used software and the publisher's infrastructure is evolving:

-   * The instructions we provided in the supplementary materials section accompanying the article do not work out of the box with the current VisTrails version: In the most recent stable VisTrails release (2.2), the ALPS package seems to be broken and needs to be patched with the latest (not-yet-realeased) ALPS version.
+   * The instructions we provided in the supplementary materials section accompanying the article do not work out of the box with the current VisTrails version: In the most recent stable VisTrails release (2.2), the ALPS package seems to be broken and needs to be patched with the latest (not-yet-released) ALPS version.
 Otherwise initialization of the ALPS package fails and the workflow cannot be executed.
    * The APS journals were not able to guarantee a long-term stable location for supplementary material.
 In fact, the URL has already changed, such that the workflows fail to fetch the raw data from the APS server, unless the URL is fixed manually in each workflow.
 For one specific example, the original location <http://prb.aps.org/epaps/PRB/v85/i4/e045414/dyl_ladder_gap.zip> has been changed to <http://journals.aps.org/prb/supplemental/10.1103/PhysRevB.85.045414/dyl_ladder_gap.zip>.
      Also, the cause of the error is not easy to fix for the uninitiated, because the DownloadFile module actually succeeds (it downloads the html file shown at the old URL), but the subsequent UnzipDirectory module fails with the message "BadZipFile: File is not a zip file".